zenflow/dialog-plus/README.md

 > The ultimate browser dialog library

 ## Design goals
-- Match all use-cases and major features of both SweetAlert and SweetAlert2
+- Suit all use-cases of SweetAlert, SweetAlert2, and more
 - Extensible
 - Modular
 - Stable